awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

   + The AWS Load Balancer Controller version `v2.1.1` and earlier required the *`<cluster-name>`* subnet tag\.
 In version `v2.1.2` and later, you can specify the tag to refine subnet discovery, but it's not required\.
 For more information about the AWS Load Balancer Controller, see [AWS Load Balancer Controller](aws-load-balancer-controller.md)\.
 For more information about subnet tagging when using a load balancer, see [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](network-load-balancing.md)\.
 + You're no longer required to provide a security context for non\-root containers that need to access the web identity token file for use with IAM roles for service accounts\.
 For more information, see [IAM roles for service accounts](iam-roles-for-service-accounts.md) and[proposal for file permission handling in projected service account volume](https://github.com/kubernetes/enhancements/pull/1598) on GitHub\.
 + The pod identity webhook has been updated to address the [missing startup probes](https://github.com/aws/amazon-eks-pod-identity-webhook/issues/84) GitHub issue\.
 The webhook also now supports an annotation to control token expiration\.
 For more information, see the [GitHub pull request](https://github.com/aws/amazon-eks-pod-identity-webhook/pull/97)\.
 + CoreDNS version 1\.8\.0 is the recommended version for Amazon EKS 1\.19 clusters\.
 This version is installed by default in new Amazon EKS 1\.19 clusters\.
-For more information, see [Installing or upgrading CoreDNS](coredns.md)\.
+For more information, see [Managing the CoreDNS add\-on](managing-coredns.md)\.
 + Amazon EKS optimized Amazon Linux 2 AMIs include the Linux kernel version 5\.4 for Kubernetes version 1\.19\.
 For more information, see [Amazon EKS optimized Amazon Linux AMI](eks-linux-ami-versions.md#eks-al2-ami-versions)\.
 + The `CertificateSigningRequest API` has been promoted to stable `certificates.k8s.io/v1` with the following changes:
   + `spec.signerName` is now required\.
 You can't create requests for `kubernetes.io/legacy-unknown` with the `certificates.k8s.io/v1` API\.